dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

    ![](./images/210_Introduction_Account_SwitchToTeamEditor.png)

 **How to Upgrade to a team**
   If you want to contribute all of your designs to a team, you can use this function.
-First you need to create a team, then click the link, shown below, under dashboard.
+First you need to create a team, then click the link, shown below, under the dashboard.

   **Be careful！**, because after you do that, **all** of your components, projects will be moved to your team.